SJtoday City Guide Live Banner

 Cicero’s Pizza, 6138 Bollinger Rd.

-Nunzio Cicero first opened this shop in 1968 and it has remained a staple in the Bay Area since reopening in 2002 under his grandchildren.
+Nunzio Cicero first opened this shop in 1968 and it has remained a staple in the Bay Area since reopening in 2002 under the watch of his grandchildren.
 Cicero’s serves crispy, thin-crust pies with traditional, vegetarian, or create-your-own options.

 Tony & Alba’s, 3137 Stevens Creek Blvd.